insanj/Bluepicker/README.md

 Bluepicker
 =======================

-Connect, disconnect, and detect Bluetooth devices via Activator.
+Control your Bluetooth devices via Activator.

-Bluepicker allows you to connect and disconnect from paired devices using simple Activator actions.
-Choose a device from Bluepicker's selection sheet to connect or disconnect, and viola!
+Bluepicker allows you to connect and disconnect from paired devices, as well as toggle Bluetooth using simple Activator actions.
+Choose a device from Bluepicker's selection sheet, and viola!
 Bluepicker also includes an Activator event, so you can assign any action you want to device connections and disconnections.
-Oh, and if you forgot to turn Bluetooth on before triggering, Bluepicker will handle that for you too.

-Requires iOS 7 and [Activator](http://rpetri.ch/cydia/activator/).
+Requires iOS 6 and above, as well as [Activator](http://rpetri.ch/cydia/activator/).
 Check [Releases](https://github.com/insanj/Bluepicker/releases) for current builds and screenshots.

+**Developers**: want to do something fancy with Bluepicker?
+To bring up the selection sheet, all you have to do is post a single notification that follows the form:

+	[[NSDistributedNotificationCenter defaultCenter] postNotificationName:@"BPShowPicker" object:nil];

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: